ada [dot] sinacore [at] mcgill [dot] ca (Ada Sinacore)

 Melissa Autumn White is Faculty Lecturer at the Institute of Gender, Sexuality and Feminist Studies at McGill University.
 Prior to joining McGill, she taught gender and women’s studies and human geography at the University of British Columbia’s Okanagan campus, following on a postdoctoral fellowship at Syracuse University and New York University’s Center for Studies in Gender and Sexuality.
 Dr. White’s research is broadly concerned with the relationships between sexuality, gender, affect, mobility and transnational regimes of governance.
-Her most substantive work to date has contributed to the sub-field of queer migration studies, and appears or is forthcoming in Interventions: International Journal of Postcolonial Studies, Radical History Review, and Sexualities.
 Her current research focuses on human-nonhuman intimacies, mobilities, and border panics.
 Parts of this project have been published in WSQ: Women’s Studies Quarterly (Special issue: “Viral”), and are forthcoming in Making Things International: Circulation (University of Minnesota Press).
+Her most substantive work to date has contributed to the sub-field of queer migration studies, and is forthcoming in Interventions: International Journal of Postcolonial Studies and appears in Radical History Review (Fall 2014, "Archives of Initmacy and Trauma: Queer Migration Documents as Technologies of Affect") and Sexualities (December 2014, "Documenting the Undocumented: Toward a Queer Politics of No Borders").
 Dr. White has recently been elected Vice-Chair of the Sexuality Studies Association, and will serve in this capacity from 2014-16.
 Her PhD in Women’s Studies was awarded by York University in 2011.

 vrinda [dot] narain [at] mcgill [dot] ca (Vrinda Narain)

 Assistant Professor, Joint Appointment, Law and Women’s Studies Program